 All new employment, appointments and promotions of town employees shall be made pursuant to written personnel procedures to be established by the manager from time to time.

-Section 7.4 Variation of Pronouns.
+20 Section 7.4 Variation of Pronouns.

 All pronouns and any variation thereof used in this charter shall be deemed to refer to masculine, feminine, neutral, singular or plural as the identity of the person or persons shall require and are not intended to describe, interpret, define or limit the scope, extent, or intent of this charter.
 Section 7.5 No Discrimination.

 The town shall not adopt any ordinance or policy that discriminates against any person due to race, religion, color, national origin, physical or mental disability, creed, age, sexual orientation or gender.

-Section 7.6 Lobbyists, Principals and Vendors

-- (A) The town council shall pass, maintain and enforce an ordinance, which requires all paid lobbyists (as may be defined by the Miami-Dade County Code and/or as may be made more stringent by the town council) to: - (1) Register and pay annual fees as required by ordinance with the town clerk prior to lobbying any town government official ie: town council member, employee, board or committee member; - (2) Disclose in writing all persons and/or entities the lobbyist is representing upon registering and shall update this list within ten (10) days of being retained by a new principal or for a new project of an existing principal; and - (3) Disclose in writing all town government officials directly contacted by the lobbyist and any expenditures involved as defined by state law, before the public hearing.

-The ordinance shall also direct the town clerk to make available to the town council, prior to any public hearing, on the event or matter for which a registered lobbyist may appear all disclosures required herein or as otherwise required by state or County law.
+Section 7.6 Lobbyists, Principals and Vendors (A) The town council shall pass, maintain and enforce an ordinance, which requires all paid lobbyists (as may be defined by the Miami-Dade County Code and/or as may be made more stringent by the town council) to: (1) Register and pay annual fees as required by ordinance with the town clerk prior to lobbying any town government official ie: town council member, employee, board or committee member; (2) Disclose in writing all persons and/or entities the lobbyist is representing upon registering and shall update this list within ten (10) days of being retained by a new principal or for a new project of an existing principal; and (3) Disclose in writing all town government officials directly contacted by the lobbyist and any expenditures involved as defined by state law, before the public hearing.
+The ordinance shall also direct the town clerk to make available to the town council, prior to any Commented [HSS83]: Proposal by Wolmers: Distribute all lobbyist reports.
+Commented [HSS84]: WSH Recommendation: This can be clarified in the lobbying ordinance (2-236 of the Town Code) if the Board desires to make this a requirement, although the Clerk may already have this practice or may incorporate it as practice.
+Commented [HSS85]: Board Action: 2-7-18: APPROVED.
+Revise sentence as follows: "The ordinance shall also direct the town clerk to distribute to the Town Council and make available to the public, prior to any public hearing, on the event or matter for which a registered lobbyist may appear all disclosures required herein or as otherwise required by state or County law."
+THIS MAY REQUIRE REVISION TO ORDINANCE.